bsolomon1124/misc/azure/azure_notes.md

 Features for scaling Azure VMs:

 - **Availability sets**: a logical grouping of two or more VMs that help keep your application available during planned or unplanned maintenance
+    - Do not confuse with Availability Zones; availability sets are _separate deployments in the same data center_
 - **Virtual Machine Scale Sets**: let you create and manage a group of identical, load balanced VMs, without configuring a load balancer
     - Scale Sets enable **autoscaling**
+    - Automatically creates and integrates with Load Balancer or Application Gateway
 - **Azure Batch**: scale to many VMs.
 Enables large-scale job scheduling and compute management

 ### Containers